Cyberbot777/todo-list/README.md

 A sleek, dark-themed full-stack to-do list app built with React and a custom Express backend.

-This project was created as part of a 4Geeks Academy assignment to demonstrate mastery of React, API integration, and modern UI design.
-When the official API proved unreliable, a fully custom REST backend was built to meet all requirements.
+This project was created to demonstrate mastery of React, API integration, and modern UI design.
+A fully custom REST backend was built to meet all requirements.

 ---